 The first chord we are going to look at is the Major Seventh chord.
-This is a common chord which you will have heard in many types of contemporary music and even so far back as the romantic era with examples in Claude Debussy’s Au Claire De Lune.
-Major Seventh chords are often found in romantic ballads and soul music; they possess a warm feel to them so you find them used a lot in love songs.
+This is a common chord which you will have heard in many types of contemporary music and even so far back as the romantic era with examples in Claude Debussy’s “Claire De Lune.”
+Major seventh chords are often found in romantic ballads and soul music.
+They possess a warm feel to them and you find them used a lot in love songs.

 Much like learning a new word, the best way of learning about seventh chords is to understand the theory behind them and then see and hear them in context.
-Take a look at this tutorial of Coldplay’s A Sky Full Of Stars in Skoove to experience the major seventh chord in action.
+Take a look at this tutorial of Coldplay’s “A Sky Full Of Stars” in Skoove to experience the major seventh chord in action.